Rays vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will hand the ball to Blake Snell (2-6) for his 14th start of the season.
+- The Padres will send Joe Musgrove (4-2) to the mound for his 10th start this season.

-- Snell has pitched five or more innings in four straight games and will look to extend that streak.
+- He has earned a quality start three times in nine starts this season.

+- Musgrove has seven starts in a row of five innings or more.

-- He has two appearances with no earned runs allowed in 13 chances this season.
+- He has two appearances with no earned runs allowed in nine chances this season.

 |Opponent